The Vikings (film): Plot

 Eric and Morgana flee to England, along with Sandpiper (Eric's friend and fellow slave), Kitala and Morgana's maid Bridget.
-Einar regains consciousness and gives the alarm, and several pursuing longships quickly gain on the fugitives.
-In thick fog, Ragnar's longship hits a rock and sinks, while Eric's boat is guided safely by a primitive compass, a piece of magnetite in the shape of a fish that Sandpiper obtained in a distant land.
-Einar, in another longship, believes Ragnar to be dead and grudgingly abandons the chase.
+Einar regains consciousness and gives the alarm, and pursuing longships gain on the fugitives.
+In thick fog, Ragnar's longship hits a rock and sinks, while Eric's boat is guided safely by a primitive compass, a piece of magnetite that Sandpiper previously obtained.
+Einar, in another longship, believes Ragnar to be dead and abandons the chase.
 Ragnar, however, is rescued by Eric and taken prisoner to Aella.
 Eric and Morgana become lovers during the trip, and she agrees to seek release from her pledge to marry Aella.

 Aella orders Ragnar bound and thrown into a pit filled with starved wolves.
 To give Ragnar a Viking's death (so that he can enter Valhalla), Eric, who is granted the honour of forcing him into the pit, cuts the prisoner's bonds and gives him his sword.
 Laughing, Ragnar jumps to his death.
 In response to Eric's "treason", Aella cuts off his left hand, puts him back on his ship and casts him adrift.
-Eric returns to Einar's settlement, and tells his half-brother how his father died, and what had been Aella's reward for allowing Ragnar to die a Viking's death.
-With this revelation, and the promise that Eric will guide their ships through the fog (thus making a surprise attack possible), Einar is finally able to persuade the other Vikings to mount an invasion of Northumbria.
+Eric returns to Einar's settlement, and tells his half-brother how his father died, and what had been Aella's reward for allowing Ragnar to have a Viking's death.
+With this revelation, and the promise that Eric will guide their ships through the fog (thus making a surprise attack possible), Einar persuades the other Vikings to mount an invasion of Northumbria.
 Putting their mutual hatred aside for the moment, Einar and Eric sail for England.

 The dragon longships land, and the Vikings begin to move inland in force.
 The alarm is sounded, and the castle defenders assemble to repel the Vikings' assault.
-In a bold move, Einar has several Vikings throw axes at the closed drawbridge that bars entrance to the castle's keep.
-Several of the axe-throwers are killed, but enough survive to throw their axes that a "ladder" is created for Einar to climb after he leaps across the moat to the drawbridge.
+Einar has Vikings throw axes at the closed drawbridge that bars entrance to the castle's keep.
+Several axe-throwers are killed, but enough survive to throw their axes that a "ladder" is created for Einar to climb after he leaps across the moat to the drawbridge.
 He gains entry to the keep and lowers the drawbridge so that the other Vikings can overwhelm the outnumbered English.
 Eric and Einar both set off in search of Morgana.
 Eric encounters Aella instead and shoves him into the wolf pit.